 New Zealand Citizen or Permanent Resident/Resident Visa holders:

-- Must be currently employed in the Healthcare sector as a healthcare assistant or in a similar capacity
+- Must be currently employed in the Healthcare sector as a Health Care Assistant or in a similar capacity.

-- The learner holds the New Zealand Certificate in Health and Wellbeing (Level 2) or the equivalent qualification or minimum 6 months health care work experience
+- The learner holds the New Zealand Certificate in Health and Wellbeing (Level 2) or the equivalent qualification or minimum 6 months health care work experience.

-- Physically able to do the job
+- Physically able to do the job.

-- Willingness to work with older person
+- Willingness to work with the older person.

-- Has the ability to complete course work and assignments online
+- Has the ability to complete course work and assignments, online.

 Work Visa Holders (classed as International Students):